kjaymiller/kjaymiller.com/content/create-a-custom-query-in-the-github-issues-client.md

 ---
-name: Create a Custom Query in the GitHub Issues Client
+title: Create a Custom Query in the GitHub Issues Client
 date: 2023-04-26 17:04-0700
 tags: [github, vscode, extensions, TIL]
 ---

 Did you know that you can create a custom query for your GitHub issues and PRs?

 The _GitHub Issues and Pull Requests extension_ allows you to interact with issues and PRs.
 While hovering over the "My Issues" label I noticed an edit marker with "Edit Query" in the tooltip.

 ![GitHub Issues and Pull Requests](https://kjaymiller.azureedge.net/media/GitHub%20Issues%20and%20Pull%20Requests.png)